madalin-dogaru/cheat-sheet-mix/2.C#/property-validation.md

   }
 }

-// In Program.cs when we call the class
+// In Program.cs when we try to set a value to the fields

 Forest f = new Forest();
 // set() is called